akostrik/general-culture/docker.md

 * attaches your terminal to it (-it)
 * a volume `public` is mounted to /var/www/public inside the container

-`ls /var/www/public` the contents of the container’s /var/www/public
-`echo "foobar" > /var/www/public/foo` add a test file with some arbitrary content
-`exit` detach from your container, the container stops
-`docker run -it -v public://var/www/public2 alpine:latest` start a new container that attaches the same volume

 ### Example 3: http://127.0.0.1:8080/ на виртуальной + Dockerfile
 ~/ex3/**index.html**:
 ```